 Stored Procedure in SQL Server with Examples

-In this article, I am going to discuss the Stored Procedure in SQL Server with some examples.
+In this article, I am going to discuss what exactly is Stored Procedure in SQL Server and what are the advantages of using Stored Procedure as compared to simple SQL Statements.
 As a SQL Server developer, it is the most important concept for you to understand.
 As part of this article, we are going to discuss the following pointers related to the Stored Procedure.

 - What is a Stored Procedure in SQL Server?

-- How many ways can we create a Stored Procedure?
+- How can we create a Stored Procedure?

 - How to call a Stored Procedure?